New weighted Riesz-type pointwise inequalities and applications to generalized Sobolev estimates: Abstract

-for some parameter $0<\vartheta<1$ and where of course the indexes $\mathfrak{a}_0, \mathfrak{b}_0, \mathfrak{a}_1,\mathfrak{a}_1, \mathfrak{a}, \mathfrak{b}$ satisfy the conditions stated in the last point of the corollary above.
-In this weighted context the interpolation relationship (\ref{Interpolation1}) seems to be new, however a systematic study of these interpolation results falls beyond the scope of this article.
+for some parameter $0<\theta<1$ and where of course the indexes $\mathfrak{a}_0, \mathfrak{b}_0, \mathfrak{a}_1,\mathfrak{a}_1, \mathfrak{a}, \mathfrak{b}$ satisfy the conditions stated in the last point of the corollary above.
+In this weighted context the interpolation relationship stated above seems to be new, however a systematic study of these interpolation results falls beyond the scope of this article.
 See the books \cite{BS} and \cite{Bergh} for more details on interpolation theory.\\

 The plan of the article is the following.
 In Section \ref{Secc_FuncSpaces} we will recall the definitions and the main properties of the functional spaces used here in connection with Muckenhoupt weights.
-In Section \ref{Secc_ProofTheo_Pointwise_Weighted} we will prove Theorem \ref{Theo_Pointwise_Weighted} and Sections \ref{Secc_ProofTheo_Pointwise_Lebesgue} and \ref{Secc_ProofTheo_Pointwise_Morrey} will be devoted to the proof of Theorem \ref{Theo_Pointwise_Lebesgue} and \ref{Theo_Pointwise_Morrey}, respectively.
-Next, in Section \ref{Secc_ProofCorollaries} we will prove the Corollaries \ref{Corollary1} and \ref{Corollary2}.
+In Section \ref{Secc_ProofTheo_Pointwise_Weighted} we will prove Theorem \ref{Theo_Pointwise_Weighted}.
+Next, in Section \ref{Secc_ProofCorollaries} we will prove the Corollary \ref{Corollary2}.
 In this paper the constants may vary at each occurrence. \mysection{Some functional spaces, classical inequalities and Muckenhoupt weights properties} In this section we recall the definitions and some well known properties of the functional spaces, Muckenhoupt weights and maximal function operators that will be used here.